Citation, DOI & article data

 - T2: hypointense 4

-However, in the presence of internal hemorrhage or a non-melanoma primary, the signal may be heterogeneous and be different from that described above 5.
+However, in the presence of internal hemorrhage, the signal may be heterogeneous and be different from that described above 5.

 Treatment and prognosis